jisokuor/weather_garden/output.md

 #Weather Forecast and Gardening Tips
-## Date: May 30, 2024
+## Date: May 31, 2024

 ## Weather Forecast
-**Date and Time:** May 30th, 2024 at 21:00:00 (Current) and May 31st, 2024 at 00:00:00 and 03:00:00 (Forecast)
+**Date and Time:** May 31st, 2024, 00:00:00

-**Temperature:**

-* Current: 19.14°C
-* Feels like: 19.38°C
-* Min: 13.74°C
-* Max: 19.14°C
+**Temperature:** Current - 13.8°C, Feels like - 13.61°C, Min - 13.52°C, Max - 13.8°C

-**Weather Conditions:** Clear skies with a high probability of clear sky conditions throughout the day.
+**Weather Conditions:** Clear sky with scattered clouds expected throughout the day.

-**Wind:**

-* Speed: 1.22 meters per second (Current) and 1.81 meters per second (Forecast)
-* Direction: 120 degrees (Current) and 61 degrees (Forecast)
-* Gust: 1.25 meters per second (Current) and 1.97 meters per second (Forecast)
+**Wind:** Speed - 1.81 meters per second, Direction - 61 degrees, Gust - 1.97 meters per second

-**Visibility:** 10,000 meters
+**Visibility:** 10 kilometers

-**Humidity:** 87%
+**Humidity:** 91%

 **Pressure:** 1014 millibars

-And for the forecast:

-On May 31st, 2024 at 00:00:00, we can expect a temperature of 17.27°C, with a feels-like temperature of 17.4°C. The weather conditions will remain clear, with a slight increase in cloud cover to scattered clouds by the morning.

-By 03:00:00 on May 31st, 2024, the temperature is expected to drop to 16.43°C, with a feels-like temperature of 16.43°C. Clouds will continue to scatter, and there may be some gusty winds reaching up to 5.01 meters per second.

-Remember to check back for further updates as the weather forecast is subject to change.
+Note: The temperature and other weather conditions are based on the data provided for the 3-hour interval from 00:00:00 to 02:59:59.

+Please let me know if you would like me to continue with the forecast for the next 2 intervals.
 ## Gardening Tips
 **Static Tips for May:**
 This is the main planting month.
 Plant potatoes, carrots, and beets.
 Harden off indoor-grown seedlings before transplanting them outside.
 Start planting summer flowers.